MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 ### ADBackupDSRMPassword

-Use this setting to enable backup of the DSRM account password on AD domain controllers.
+Use this setting to enable backup of the DSRM account password on Windows Server Active Directory domain controllers.

 Supported values are either 1 (True) or 0 (False).